Ultraintense 100-petawatt laser aims to uncover the secret of vacuum

 The 100 PW laser system to be built in Shanghai will be based on the optical parametric chirped-pulse amplification (OPCPA) approach, with the aim of producing 1500 J pulse energies in 15-fs-long pulses, reaching a design intensity of higher than 1023 W/cm2.
-According to Ruxin Li, the 100 PW laser will be available for research in 2024.
+The laser will be available for research in 2024.
+Contact Ruxin Li at email@example.com.